csjaugustus/tapdtracker/README.md

 ```

 ## Setup
-1. Input your login details in settings.
+1. Input your login details in settings.<br/>
 2. Register at least one target window in settings.
-You can choose not to activate the registered window.
+You can choose not to activate the registered window.<br/>
-3. If you wish to auto claim videos, set keywords in the auto claim menu.
+3. If you wish to auto claim videos, set keywords in the auto claim menu.<br/>
 Note: Target windows and keywords can be edited during runtime.
 But login details cannot be changed once the program starts running.

 ## Main Interface